 The more dramatic, northern section of the pass roughly follows the course of the Witte River, a raging torrent during the wet winter season.

 This scenic pass is located roughly midway between Ashton and Swellendam on the tarred R60 route.
-It offers beautiful and sometimes dramatic views in every direction and more or less follows the east-west axis of the Langeberg Mountains.
+It offers beautiful and sometimes dramatic views in every direction and more or less follows the east-west axis of the Langeberg Mountains on its southern side.
 We apologize for the half completed road refurbishment project in the video clip, but Stop/Go's are a part of our daily lives and we endure them happily in the sure knowledge that the authorities are working on vital infrastructure like roads.

 This little pass is an absolute gem, but the pass falls on private property and only owners, guests and other authorised personell may drive this road.
 About 30 luxurious homes grace the hillside overlooking Ballots Bay and the endless blue waters of the Indian Ocean.
 The road is a two spoor paved road, in good condition.
 It also offers access to another residential area, Carmel Valley, at a split in the road about halfway down the descent.
 The scenery is breathtaking, but the road is very narrow and exceptionally steep along much of its length.
 On this road you will find some the sharpest hairpin bends in South Africa, where longer vehicles might have to do 3 point turns or at the very least full lock to make the turns.
 There are two sliding gates requiring remote codes at the start and about two-thirds of the way through the pass.

 Mountain Passes South Africa is a website dedicated to the research, documentation, photographing and filming of the mountain passes of South Africa.